magicleap/MagicLeapReadyPlayerMe/README.md

-# Ready Player Me avatars with Magic Leap 2
+# Ready Player Me for Magic Leap 2

 This guide will walk you through how to implement the Ready Player Me VR half-body avatars inside your Unity project for Magic Leap 2.